jefkine/deepgrid-blog/_posts/general/2018-05-21-2018-05-21-vanishing-and-exploding-gradient-problems.markdown

 The effect of this is that when weights in the recurrent connections $$\textbf{W}_{hh}$$ are sampled so that their spectral radius is slightly less than 1, information fed into the model is held for a limited (small) number of time steps during the training process.

 The drawback here is that these models loose the ability to learn long-range dependencies.
-This set up also has a negative effect on the varnishing gradient problem.
+This set up also has a negative effect on the vanishing gradient problem.

 ### Proposed Solutions For Vanishing Gradients ###